kechun0218/RaspberryPi-SDcard-SMARTQuery/README.md

 Install Raspberry Pi OS
 -------------------------
-Download and install Raspberry Pi OS Imager(64-bit or 32-bit) to a computer with an SD card reader at https://www.raspberrypi.com/software
+Download and install Raspberry Pi OS Imager(64-bit or 32-bit) to the tartget Micro SD with an SD card reader at https://www.raspberrypi.com/software

 Usage
 -------------------------